-It’s important to note that because of the mythology of cats and their association with Halloween, many cats–particularly black cats–may be in danger on Halloween night.
-Unfortunately, black cats are sometimes targeted for abuse if they’re caught.
-Click here and read this CatTime article for more information on how to keep your cats safe on Halloween.
+It’s important to note that, because of the myths of cats and Halloween, many cats–particularly black cats–may be in danger on Halloween night.
+Unfortunately, black cats are sometimes targeted for abuse.
+If you have a black kitty at home, take extra care to keep them safe.

 Do you think of cats during Halloween?
 Do you think any other myths or legends helped make our connection between felines and this holiday?
 Then let us know in the comments below!